dexplo/dexplot/README.md

 Dexplot only accepts Pandas DataFrames as input for its plotting functions that are in "tidy" form.

 ## Sample plots
-Dexplot currently maintains one primary function, `aggplot` which is used to aggregate data and can create five different kinds of plots.
+Dexplot currently maintains two primary functions, `aggplot` which is used to aggregate data and `jointplot`, which is used to plot raw values from two variables against each other. `heatmap` is another function available that produces just a single heatmap.

+`aggplot` can create five different kinds of plots.

 * `bar`
 * `line`